Wilbertdelarosa/8-puzzle_solver_with_A_search/README.md

 # 8-puzzle solver with A_search

-This program is written with python
+This program is written with Python
-##To run it:
+To run it:
 Download Python to your computer and write
 ```python